HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 - `firstName` - The first name of the user
 - `lastName` - The last name of the user
 - `email` - The email address of the user
-- `password` - The password of the user

 #### Status codes